 Eureka!
 Factory works directly with you and your agency or government department, Friends, staff, volunteers, and community to gather all the information needed to help you develop creative spaces and programs that are tuned to the needs of your specific community.

-Let Us Know How We May Help Your agency
+Let Us Know How We May Help CREATE YOUR MAKERSPACE

 The Eureka!
 Factory, a trademark of Willingham Associates LLC, is a collaborative of creative individuals and business partners who believe in the power of community driven innovation to help people move from passive consumption to empowered and active creation of their future and ours.